-Christian Longo was born in Michigan in 1974 and was raised by strict Jehovah's Witness parents.
+Christian Longo was raised by strict Jehovah's Witness parents.
 Soon after he got married at age 19, Longo began experiencing financial problems that would plague him and his family for years.
 In December 2001, after Longo and his family had disappeared from their home in Ohio, the bodies of his wife and three children were discovered in Oregon.
 Longo was found hiding in Mexico under an assumed name and was brought back to the U.S. for trial.
 He was found guilty and is currently on death row.
 A movie based on his sordid life hit theaters in April 2015.

 Debts and Downfall

 In a portentous moment a few years later, Longo became manager of a company that distributed The New York Times, and he would regularly read articles by Times feature writer Michael Finkel.
 Finkel would ultimately play a prominent, and bizarre, role in Longo’s story.

 Longo next launched a construction subcontracting business, but in a continuation of early financial woes, he and his family were drowning in debt.
 Longo’s spending continued unabated, and soon his car was repossessed.
 With debt overwhelming him, Longo turned to crime, setting up fake addresses to reroute bill collectors, creating a fake driver’s license for a test drive that would transition into grand theft auto and writing checks to himself in his clients’ names.
 Longo soon got caught, but he received a light sentence of probation and restitution.

 Longo wasn’t faring any better on personal fronts, as MaryJane Longo discovered email evidence of her husband’s infidelity and Longo was kicked out of his church for the laundry list of crimes piling up around him.
 Two months later, claiming he wanted a new life for his family—which now included two daughters and a son, the oldest being four years old—Longo moved his wife and children to a warehouse in Toledo, Ohio.